Sundrum/CSQueue/README.md

 # CSQueue
 Making a queue implementation using C# arrays and dependency injection.
-This was a task presented by UiS to get us into the basics of C Sharp.
+This was a task presented by UiS to get us into the basics of C#.
 The program contains a console with inputs and outputs.
 There are only four available commands, which are:
 * add - Triggers the Enqueue() command and adds the following statement to the queue
 * rem - Triggers the Dequeue() command which removes the first element from the queue and returns it to the user